HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Alert type description

--

 ##### Server time difference

-**Description:** HotDB Management periodically detects the time difference between the data source server and the compute node server.
-If there is a time difference, HotDB Management saves the detection result in the history event and prompts the user through the Notice in the upper right corner of the page.
+HotDB Management periodically detects the time difference between the data source server and the compute node server.
+If there is a time difference, HotDB Management saves the detection result in the history event and prompts the user through the [Notice](#notice) in the upper right corner of the page.

 **Alert Level:** The level is WARNING when the difference time is 0.5s-3s, and the level is ERROR when the difference time is more than 3s.

--

 ##### Parameter perception

-**Description:** The parameters of data source MySQL affect the processing of some commands by the compute node.
+The parameters of data source MySQL affect the processing of some commands by the compute node.
 Therefore, HotDB Management periodically checks whether the parameters of each data source are consistent, and an alert is given if the parameters are inconsistent.

--

 ##### Data source is shared

-**Description:** HotDB Management will give an alert when the heartbeat detects that a data source is used by multiple compute nodes.
+HotDB Management will give an alert when the heartbeat detects that a data source is used by multiple compute nodes.
 The specific heartbeat detection mechanism is completed in the compute node, and the HotDB Management notifies the user of the detection result and displays the data source shared within 10 minutes.

--

 ##### Master/slave data consistency detection

-**Description:** It displays the detection result of whether the table structure, index and records on the master/slave data sources are consistent.
+It displays the detection result of whether the table structure, index and records on the master/slave data sources are consistent.
 The detection results are shown here.

--

 ##### Data source migration

-**Description:** When HotDB Management has performed a data source migration, a history event will be recorded to view whether the data source migration result is Successful, Failed, or Warning.
+When HotDB Management has performed a data source migration, a history event will be recorded to view whether the data source migration result is Successful, Failed, or Warning.

--

 ##### Periodic modification detection of database user password

-**Description:** When the database user password expiration reminder is enabled and it is detected that the database user password is about to expire or has expired, HotDB Management gives an alert and detailed information can be viewed in History Events.
+When the database user password expiration reminder is enabled and it is detected that the database user password is about to expire or has expired, HotDB Management gives an alert and detailed information can be viewed in History Events.

--

 ##### Periodic modification detection of data source user password

-**Description:** When the data source password expiration reminder is enabled and it is detected that the data source user password is about to expire or has expired, HotDB Management gives gives an alert and detailed information can be viewed in History Events.
+When the data source password expiration reminder is enabled and it is detected that the data source user password is about to expire or has expired, HotDB Management gives gives an alert and detailed information can be viewed in History Events.

--

 ##### Table structure&index detection exception

-**Description:** When HotDB Management starts a "Table Structure＆Index Detection" task, if the detection result is abnormal, HotDB Management records the abnormal detection result as a history event.
+When HotDB Management starts a "[Table Structure&Index Detection](#table-structureindex-detection)" task, if the detection result is abnormal, HotDB Management records the abnormal detection result as a history event.

--

 ##### Configuration modification backup failure

-**Description:** When a user modifies certain configDB information under the HotDB Management configuration menu, the backup file of related logicDB may be affected.
+When a user modifies certain configDB information under the HotDB Management configuration menu, the backup file of related logicDB may be affected.
 History events will record the failure of related logicDB backup file due to configuration modification.
 The level of this alert type is WARNING.

--

 ##### Online change of sharding plan

-**Description:** The history event records the task execution when the execution of "Online Change of Sharding Plan" task is completed.
+The history event records the task execution when the execution of "[Online Change of Sharding Plan](#online-change-of-sharding-plan)" task is completed.
 The level of this alert type is WARNING, ERROR and INFO.

--

 ##### Global unique constraint exception

-**Description:** When the global unique constraint of a created table fails to take effect or the global unique constraint is closed but the deletion of secondary index fails, an alert is given.
+When the global unique constraint of a created table fails to take effect or the global unique constraint is closed but the deletion of secondary index fails, an alert is given.
 The level of this alert type is WARNING.

--

 ##### Compute node service status

-**Description:** History events recorded when a compute node management port (3325 by default) or service port (3323 by default) is connected abnormally.
+History events recorded when a compute node management port (3325 by default) or service port (3323 by default) is connected abnormally.
 The level of this alert type is ERROR; history events recorded when there is a switching or re-election in compute nodes in cluster mode.
 The level of this alert type is WARNING.

 ### Compute node log